filipesilva/multi-stage-queue/README.md

 ## Examples

-To get a feel for what synchronization with MQS looks like, let's look at a series of examples.
+To get a feel for what synchronization with MSQ looks like, let's look at a series of examples.

 In these examples we have three stages (in-memory, local storage and server) and two writers (Alice and Bob).
 Bob is not connected to the same local storage as Alice, but both are connected to the same server.